-- (a) Royal Canal Greenway from the city centre via Cabra, Ashtown, Casleknock, Coolmine and Clonsilla: - (b) River Tolka Greenway connection from the Royal Canal east of the M50 to Damastown via Waterville Park and Castle Curragh Park; and - (c) Western Canals Loop Link a largely greenway route from the Royal Canal at Leixlip to the Grand Canal at Adamstown via Lucan Village.
+- (a) Royal Canal Greenway from the city centre via Cabra, Ashtown, Castleknock, Coolmine and Clonsilla.
+Some or all of this greenway will form part of National Cycle Route 2 between Dublin and Galway; - (b) River Tolka Greenway connection from the Royal Canal east of the M50 to Damastown via Waterville Park and Castle Curragh Park; and - (c) Western Canals Loop Link a largely greenway route from the Royal Canal at Leixlip to the Grand Canal at Adamstown via Lucan Village. - (d) Liffey Valley Greenway along the southern edge of this sector between Chapelizod and Leixlip.